goodlyrottenapple/calculus-toolbox/README.md

 (This is assuming that you have Java 8.0 or older and Scala 2.12.0 or older installed on your system)

+For more information on how the toolbox works, head to the [Introduction](https://goodlyrottenapple.github.io/calculus-toolbox/doc/introduction.html) page.

 ### Compiled toolboxes
 Compiled toolboxes for the D.EAK calculus and a version of an LK Sequent calculus fragment are available as Scala JAR files: